awm66/pandas-challenge-1/README.md

 4. The last step in the design was to *summarize and analyze*.

 # Summary of Findings:
 The data showed that the top five most active clients purchased 496,628 items, generated $123,556,060 in revenue, and contributed $48,045,451 to profit.
 A single client generated 48.3%, 66.6%, and 76.1% of those amounts respectively.
 There is significant concentration risk in the one single client.
+It is recommended to reduce the concentration risk of this single client.

 # Plagerism Statement:
 No specific code was copied but the sources below were referenced for examples and syntax.